cato-droid/team-project_generative_agents/notes_test_outputs/notes.md

 -it's very hard to try to get the llm to do exactly what I want

 -llama almost always runs into the same problem when trying to break down the hourly schedule.
-It's in line 394 in run_gpt_prompt.py (file says something here sometimes fails... see screenshot)
+It's in line 394/396 in run_gpt_prompt.py (file says something here sometimes fails... see screenshot)

 other error: in <generate_action_game_object>
 -problem: function before asks for an area that isabella should go into to sleep.
 The llm is supposed to pick one of {main room}.
 Instead it returns "sleeping", which then leads to this error

+save backend command line output to file: python reverie.py >&1 | tee ../../notes_test_outputs/test_28_3_24_6.txt

+final presentation 12.04. in the morning

+-try chat.lmsys.org vicuna